mchenryspagg/Google-Play-Store-Apps-Analysis-Visualization/README.md

 ## Dataset

 - This **[data set](https://drive.google.com/file/d/19fVBgoQJr5jkupe0O9Ht8VeMqSVaBJae/view?usp=share_link)** contains two csv  files of data scraped from google play store app for the period of 2010 - 2018.
 The first dataset - `apps` contains data on play store apps and its attributes, while the other dataset - `reviews` containing data on customer reviews for each playstore app.
-The play store app data was scraped .

 - Key variables in the dataset includes :